-As at 31 March 2021, the recoverable amount of the CGU in relation to CSL was determined from value in use calculation based on cash flow projections from formally approved budgets, covering a detailed five-year budget plan, and discount rate of 11.9% (2020: 17.0%) estimated by the management.
-Growth rate used to extrapolate the cash flows beyond the five-year budget plan is 3% (2020: 3%) which reflects the long term growth rate of the industry as forecast by the management.
+As at 31 March 2022, the recoverable amount of the CGU in relation to CSL was determined from value in use calculation based on cash flow projections from formally approved budgets, covering a detailed five-year budget plan, and discount rate of 10.61% (2021: 11.9%) estimated by the management.
+Growth rate used to extrapolate the cash flows beyond the five-year budget plan is 3% (2021: 3%) which reflects the long term growth rate of the industry as forecast by the management.
 The key assumptions have been determined by the Group's management based on past performance, existing signed mandates and engagements, business plans and outlook and its expectations for the industry development.
-Despite no material deterioration in the operating financial performance of CSL in the financial year ended 31 March 2021 when compared with its performance in the previous financial year, the cash flow projections in the next five years have been revised downwards in view of (i) a more negative revised outlook of the underwriting business of CSL due to increased regulatory uncertainty in completion timetable of transactions; (ii) more conservative assumptions on the bond placing business of CSL; and (iii) more conservative assumptions on the performance of the US securities market in the next financial year affecting the investment advisory business of CSL.
-As a result, the recoverable amount of CGU in relation to CSL was reduced to approximately HK\$134,000,000 (2020: HK\$140,000,000), which is lower than its carrying amount of approximately HK\$144,696,000.
-Accordingly, impairment loss on goodwill of approximately HK\$10,696,000 (2020: HK\$43,905,000) was recognised for the year ended 31 March 2021 while no impairment loss was allocated to the intangible assets under HKAS 36.
+As there was material deterioration in placing and underwriting commission of CSL in the financial year ended 31 March 2022 when compared with its performance in the previous financial year, the cash flow projections in the next five years have been revised downwards in view of (i) a more negative revised outlook of the underwriting business of CSL due to increased regulatory uncertainty in completion timetable of transactions; (ii) more conservative assumptions on the bond placing business of CSL; and (iii) more conservative assumptions on the performance of the US securities market in the next financial year affecting the investment advisory business of CSL.
+As a result, the recoverable amount of CGU in relation to CSL was reduced to approximately HK\$81,000,000 (2021: HK\$134,000,000), which is lower than its carrying amount of approximately HK\$128,767,000.
+Accordingly, impairment loss on goodwill of approximately HK\$47,767,000 (2021: HK\$10,696,000) was recognised for the year ended 31 March 2022 while no impairment loss was allocated to the intangible assets under HKAS 36.

 All the discount rates used above are pre-tax and reflect specific risks relating to the relevant CGU.
-The following table illustrates the key assumptions such as EBIT margins, long-term growth rates and pre-tax discount rates used for the value in use calculations of the CGU in relation to CSL:
+The following table illustrates the key assumptions such as earnings before interest and tax ("EBIT") margins, long-term growth rates and pre-tax discount rates used for the value in use calculations of the CGU in relation to CSL:

-At 31 March 2021 At 31 March 2020 Budgeted EBIT margin (average of next five years) Range of budgeted EBIT margin during next five years 15% 11% to 21% 19% -15% to 38% Long-term growth rate Pre-tax discount rate 3% 11.9% 3% 17.0% lease payments related to the existing office lease of the CSL CGU, which are considered cash outflows from financing activities under HKAS 36, have been excluded in the cash flow projections and hence the above budgeted EBIT margin, as HKAS 36 requires that estimates of future cash flows do not include cash outflows from financing activities.
-This would avoid double counting any impairment loss contributed by the lease payments as the carrying value of the CSL CGU of approximately HK\$144.7 million already includes the right-of-use assets related to the existing office lease of the CSL CGU.
+At 31 March 2022 At 31 March 2021

+Budgeted EBIT margin (average of next five years) 5.3% 15%

+Range of budgeted EBIT margin during next five years -4.9% - 15.3% 11% - 21%

+Long-term growth rate 3% 3%

+Pre-tax discount rate 10.6% 11.9%

+Lease payments related to the existing office lease of the CSL CGU, which are considered cash outflows from financing activities under HKAS 36, have been excluded in the cash flow projections and hence the above budgeted EBIT margin, as HKAS 36 requires that estimates of future cash flows do not include cash outflows from financing activities.
+This would avoid double counting any impairment loss contributed by the lease payments as the carrying value of the CSL CGU of approximately HK\$128.8 million already includes the right-of-use assets related to the existing office lease of the CSL CGU.